KSS0007/TheInquisitive/README.md

 *Successfully linked together the main page and maintenance page together, the maintenance button now works.

 *Added tooltips for each button, describes what the purpose of the button is.

+*Created an openFile.java code that should allow the user to pull files and add them to the GUI

 -------------------------------------------------------------------------------------------------------------------------------------------